In the guide

 Mechanically separated meat and heart, tongue, etc are not meat.

-A certain amount of fat and connective tissue, up to set limits, will be considered to be meat.
-Any fat and connective tissue over the set limits will not be meat and, if the permitted levels are exceeded, you will have to declare added fat and/or connective tissue in the ingredient list of the product.
+A certain amount of fat and connective tissue, up to set limits, are considered to be meat.
+Any fat and connective tissue over the set limits will not be meat and, if the permitted levels are exceeded, you will have to declare added fat and/or connective tissue in the product's ingredients list.

 Type of meat | Pork | Birds and rabbits | Beef, lamb and other species |